 - We know that your family and friends are important and understand that everyone you hold dear comes first.

 - We are grateful for every single penny that is given to your North West Air Ambulance Charity.
 We will spend your money wisely and ensure it makes the most impact on delivering lifesaving missions.

-- We will always respect your privacy and appreciate your will is personal to you.
-Any personal information you choose to give us will be handled securely, confidentially and with the utmost respect.
+- We will always respect your privacy and appreciate that your will is personal to you.
+Any personal information you choose to give us will be handled securely, confidentially, and with the utmost respect.

 - We are discreet and will always keep your decision completely confidential.
 You don’t have to tell us what you decide to do, but it can help us plan for the future and will allow us to thank you if you do remember us in your will.

 Thank you so much for considering this way of giving, with your help today your North West Air Ambulance Charity can continue saving lives and through a gift in your will, no matter how big or small, the effect will last for generations.

 There are many ways you can support us in your will that will help save more lives in the North West.

 A specific gift: We’re grateful for any gift left to us.
 Some examples are antiques, jewellery, artwork, stocks and shares.

 A cash gift: You can leave a fixed amount of money to us.
 This is known as a pecuniary gift.

 A share of your estate: After you’ve provided for your family and friends, you can leave a share, or the remainder, of your estate to us.
 This is known as a residual gift.